ovr/phalcon-module-skeleton/README.md

 [![License](https://poser.pugx.org/ovr/phalcon-module-skeleton/license.svg)](https://packagist.org/packages/ovr/phalcon-module-skeleton/)

 This is a skeleton application written on [phalcon framework](https://github.com/phalcon/cphalcon) with performance boost.
-This project created to develop applications in easy way.
+This project created to develop applications in an easy way.

 For current time project is under development, have fun :)